-- 1. Insert all new capillary rods with the tweezers. - 2.
-Insert the operating fluid reservoir into the bearing housing with the felt side in the direction of the injection tip. - When doing so, do not exert pressure on the operating fluid reservoir. - 3.
+- 1. Insert all new Poroplast rods using tweezers. - Insert the operating fluid reservoir into the bearing housing with the felt side in the direction of the injection tip. - When doing so, do not exert pressure on the operating fluid reservoir. - 3.
 Insert the O-ring in the groove in the pump base. - 4.
 Fit the screw cap. - 5.
 Tighten all 3 Allen head screws uniformly. - Tightening torque: 2.5 Nm.